scg-unibe-ch/ese2016-team7/documentation/srs.md

 User: A Person signed in to the website
 Guest: A Person not signed in to the website
 Manager: User that wants to advertise a flat
+Premium User: A User that pays for his account.

 Use cases with no explanation are seen to be self explanatory and a description would be redundant.